 Let’s break it down.

-How to get to the Payment Receipt
+How to get to the Terms of Service

 You need to be an admin of your Google Play Console since you need your Merchant ID and admin mail to log in payments profile.